neohumanism/union-website/articles/leftismexplained.md

 Some examples include how Karl Marx said that religion is used as a metaphorical opium to keep the masses docile in face of oppression.
 How concepts of wealth and status makes people greedy.
 Or how gender identity funnels people into different gender roles, which could lead to different outcomes for the individuals, and thereby be a source of leftist grievance.

-(the drawing on screen now: oppression bad -> make angry -> angry people tear down hierarchy and operate society off goodwill instead -> humans are inherently good -> so everything else must be a lie holding us back)
+(drawing: oppression bad -> make angry -> angry people tear down hierarchy and operate society off goodwill instead -> humans are inherently good -> so everything else must be a lie holding us back)

 That is about it for the basic leftism.
 Almost everything else found in leftist thought derives from what I have gone through.
 Most exceptions are syncretisms, like with christian, african, middle-eastern, and “asian” leftism.
 Which granted is a majority of self-identified leftists throughout the world, but I think a majority of orthodox leftists would agree the spirit-worshipping leftism practiced in Southeast Asia, the capitalist “communism” in China, baath arab nationalism, most leftist dictators of Africa, and so on, are much more than just superficial opportunists paying lipservice.